adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter4/filesync.md

 ```

 You may find this shockingly similar to the Universal Windows version.
 That's because it is.  **PCLStorage** is a cross-platform
-way that is very similar to **Windows.Storage** - enough that the exact same methods are used.
-We still need to account for
+way that is very similar to **Windows.Storage** - enough that the exact same methods are used, albeit in a different namespace and
-certain differences:
+belonging to a different class.
+We still need to account for certain differences:

 * `PortablePath.Combine` is used instead of `Path.Combine`.
 PortablePath is a drop-in replacement that comes with PCLStorage.
 * We use `IFolder` instead of `StorageFolder` - the concepts are the same.